NOAA-GFDL/fre-cli/docs/usage/yaml_framework.rst

   &ReusableVariable Value

-5. Users can apply a reusable variable on a block of values as well.
-For example, everything under that "section" is included in the reusable variable.
+5. Users can apply a reusable variable on a block of values.
+For example, everything under "section" is associated with the reusable variable:

 .. code-block::

   section: &ReusableVariable
     - key: value
+      key: value
     - key: value

-6. In order to use them as a reference else where in either the same or other yamls, follow:
+6. In order to use them as a reference else where in either the same or other yamls, use ``*``:

 .. code-block::

   *ReusableVariable

-7. If the reusable variable must be combined with other strings, the `!join` constructor is used.
+7. If the reusable variable must be combined with other strings, the **`!join`** constructor is used.
 Example:

 .. code-block::

-  &version "2024"
+  &version "2024.01"
   &stem !join [FRE/, *version]

+In this example, the reuasble variable ``stem`` will be parsed as ``FRE/2024.01``.

 Model Yaml
 ----------
-The model yaml defines reusable variables, shared directories, switches, and post-processing settings, and paths to compile and post-processing yamls.
+The model yaml defines reusable variables, shared directories, switches, post-processing settings, and paths to compile and post-processing yamls.
 Required fields in the model yaml include: ``fre_properties``, ``build``, ``shared``, and ``experiments``.

 * **fre_properties**: Reusable variables

-  - list
+  - list of variables
-  - these values can be extracted from ``fre_properties`` in a group's XML
+  - these values can be extracted from ``fre_properties`` in a group's XML, if available
   - value type: string

   .. code-block::

-     - &variable1  "value1"  (srting)
+     - &variable1  "value1"  (string)
      - &variable2  "value2"  (string)

 * **build**: paths to information needed for compilation